Esri/awesome-arcgis-developers/README.md

 - [Esri/arcgis-js-vscode-snippets](https://github.com/Esri/arcgis-js-vscode-snippets) - Collection of Visual Studio Code snippets for common code patterns for the ArcGIS API for JavaScript.
 - [Esri/developer-support](https://github.com/Esri/developer-support) - Community samples to help be successful with all ArcGIS developer products (Python, NET, JavaScript, Android…).
 - [Esri/jsapi-resources](https://github.com/Esri/jsapi-resources) - A collection of resources for developers using the ArcGIS API for JavaScript.
-- [esri-loader Examples](https://github.com/Esri/esri-loader#examples) - Examples of how to use the ArcGIS API for Javascript via esri-loader in applications built with React, Angular, Vue, and other frameworks.
+- [esri-loader Examples](https://github.com/Esri/esri-loader#examples) - Examples of how to use the ArcGIS API for JavaScript via esri-loader in applications built with React, Angular, Vue, and other frameworks.
 - [esrinederland/CoolMaps](https://github.com/esrinederland/CoolMaps) - Shows cool example maps you can use.
 - [esrinederland/CoolScripts](https://github.com/esrinederland/CoolScripts) - Esri Netherlands scripts and snippets for reuse.
 - [RalucaNicola/code-snippets-arcgis-api-js](https://github.com/RalucaNicola/code-snippets-arcgis-api-js) - A collection of code snippets for ArcGIS API for JavaScript.